yizhongzhang1989/robot_dc/colcon_ws/src/positioning_3d_service/README.md

 # 3D Positioning Service - ROS2 Package

-ROS2 wrapper for the 3D positioning triangulation service that uses FlowFormer++ for multi-view keypoint tracking.
+ROS2 launch configuration for the 3D positioning triangulation service that uses FlowFormer++ for multi-view keypoint tracking.

 ## Overview

-This package provides a ROS2 node that launches and manages the positioning_3d web service.
+This package provides a ROS2 launch file that starts the positioning_3d web service using `ExecuteProcess` for direct Python execution without a node wrapper.
 The service enables multi-robot triangulation by:

 1. Tracking keypoints across multiple camera views using FlowFormer++
 2. Managing detection sessions from multiple robots